dataclouder-dev/startup-template-node/README.md

 ### How to deploy

 highly recommended doble check is working on local. that means your variables env are working.
+Hidhly recommended check that docker is working locally.

+#### How run run docker locally?

+    docker build -t dataclouder-node-server .
+    docker run -p 8080:8080 dataclouder-node-server

+WIP set .env first it should take the id for the project

+is important to run script inside the folder becouse the relative paths.

+`cd deploy_scripts`

 Run deploy.sh

 Will automate all the process, enable apis and set variables

+#### Current flow for deploy

+1. make sure you have access to the account you want to deploy

+`gcloud auth login`

+2. make sure you already enable services needed. check script

+3. Change variables in script to add the project id

+4. run script and wait untuil deploy is already served